Angelopoulos 2026: On clausal complementation, once more #

 Instances For

-Internal arguments and derived subjects are licensed (§2.1–2.2).
+Bare clauses are licensed as internal arguments and derived subjects (§2.1–2.2).

 Bare clauses are excluded after P (ex.
 31c, 32c).